“I want to look back on my career and be proud of the work, and be proud that I tried everything.”

 - Support – If you’ve always liked to help people, make it a career and spend 40 hours a week doing so.
 Job examples include patient representatives, school psychologists, and registered nurses.

 - Working Conditions – Good working conditions, such as job stability, pensions, and paid vacations provide the fuel to keep you going year after year.
 Careers considered to have great working conditions include jewelers, actuaries, and machinists.

 Human beings are not the only ones with innate characteristics; occupations possess unique characteristics, too.
 Dr. John Holland developed a system, commonly known as the RIASEC, to identify six basic personality types shared by both people and occupations.
-According to Holland, people are happiest when their occupation best matches their personality type.
+According to Holland, personality plays a key role when choosing an occupation.